jiewwwang/Single-cell-retinal-regeneration/README.md

 # Single-cell retinal regeneration
-10x Single-cell RNA sequencing data from the study of retinal regeneration which is published in Science 'Gene regulatory networks controlling vertebrate retinal regeneration' https://science.sciencemag.org/content/370/6519/eabb8598.
+10x Single-cell RNA sequencing (scRNA-seq) data from the study of retinal regeneration which is published in Science 'Gene regulatory networks controlling vertebrate retinal regeneration' https://science.sciencemag.org/content/370/6519/eabb8598.

 ## Sample information
 The table 'Sample_information_for_scRNAseq.xlsx' contains treatment and sample information for scRNAseq.